How do we make sense of data and help organisations and researchers exploit its value?

 Fees and funding

-Fees for future academic years are provisional.
-Our indicative cost assumes a 5% fee rise each year.
+We have confirmed that our fees will rise by 5% for the 2025/26 academic year.
+Our indicative cost includes a 5% fee rise each year.

 Pay as you go